google/framework-for-osdu/osdu-r2/os-ingest/README.md

     * Verify the partition ID.
 Fail ingestion if the partition is missing or invalid, and then respond with the HTTP error `401 Unauthorized`.
     * Validate the manifest.
-If the manifest doesn't correspond to the OSDU `WorkProductLoadManifestStagedFiles` schema stored in the database, fail ingestion and then respond with the HTTP error.
+If the manifest doesn't correspond to the OSDU `WorkProductLoadManifestStagedFiles` schema stored in the database, fail ingestion, and then respond with the HTTP error.
-2. Query the Workflow service's `/startWorkflow` API endpoint with the "osdu" workflow type and the manifest added in the request's Context property.
+2. Query the Workflow service's `/startWorkflow` API endpoint with the "osdu" workflow type and the manifest added to the request's `Context` property.
 3. Return the workflow ID received from the Workflow service.

 ## API